Cancer Clues Are In Your Genes

 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.

-For years, companies like 23andMe have helped consumers learn more about their ancestry and health traits, but it’s what has happened most recently – with the addition of several health risk assessments, like one for cancer – that may be leaving people with more questions than ever.
+For years, companies like 23andMe have helped consumers learn more about their ancestry and health traits, but the results may be leaving people with more questions than ever.

 What Genetics Can Tell You About Your Cancer Risk

 Each of our body's cells contains approximately 25,000 genes in which are encoded the biological instructions for building and operating the human body.
 Therein lies the key to understanding cancer.